Non-destructive testing (NDT) at Technomix.

 • Permanent documentation through image recording

-• Detection of porosity, shrinkage cavities and lack of fusion inside the material
+• Detection of porosity, cavities, and bonding defects within the material

 • Suitable for complex geometries and thick-walled components

-Radiographic testing is used when statements on the internal structure of a component are required.
-Typical application cases are inspections after casting or welding processes as well as quality control of safety-relevant components.
+X-ray inspection is used when information about the internal structure of a component is required.
+Typical applications include inspections following casting or welding processes, as well as quality control of safety-critical components.

-It is suitable both for single inspections and for series-accompanying sampling inspections.
+It is suitable for both individual inspections and in-process sampling inspections.

-In which industries is radiographic testing typically used?
+In which industries is X-ray inspection typically used?

-Radiographic testing is used primarily in industrial sectors where the internal condition of safety-relevant components must be assessed, including:
+X-ray inspection is primarily used in industrial sectors where the internal condition of safety-critical components must be evaluated:

 • Aerospace